kushidesign/kushi/README.md

 `defcom` is a macro that returns a component rendering function which accepts an optional attributes map, plus any number of children.
 The signature at the call site mirrros hiccup itself.

-Under the hood, `defcom` pulls out any keys in attr map that start with `:-` and put them in a separate `opts` map.
+Under the hood, `defcom` pulls out any keys in attr map that start with `:-` and puts them in a separate `opts` map.
 This allows passing in various custom options within the attributes map that will not clash with existing html attributes.
 This opts map can be referenced in the `defcom` body with the `&opts` binding. `&attrs` and `&children` are also available.
 This ampersand-leading naming convention takes its cue from the special `&form` and `&env` bindings used by Clojure's own `defmacro`.

 The example above also uses `kushi.core/merge-attrs` to carefully merge attribute maps that are created with `kushi.core/sx`.